Enterprise Resource Management

 Excel is frequently a cause of disastrous mistakes that just wouldn’t happen with an ERP system.
 Switching to ERP provides a fully integrated system that automates business processes and can analyse your data.
 However, there are many different aspects to consider when switching from Excel to ERP.

-It’s common for new businesses to get started with software like Excel Spreadsheets and QuickBooks.
-Manufacturers often have an ERP system but still use Excel to cover the areas that their ERP system doesn’t.
-Excel gained its extreme popularity when it was at one time the best alternative to writing information out by hand, but it is still widely used, even by organisations who would benefit more from switching from Excel to ERP.
+It’s common for new businesses to get started with software like Excel Spreadsheets or QuickBooks.
+In addition to this, we often see that manufacturers often have an ERP system but still use Excel to cover the areas that their ERP system doesn’t.
+Excel gained its extreme popularity when it was at one time the best alternative to writing information out by hand, but it is still widely used, even by organisations who would benefit from switching from Excel to ERP.

 Why should I consider switching from Excel to ERP?

 An ERP system allows you to track your information in real time without the need for multiple spreadsheets.
 This allows you to automate your sales order creation.
 You can now easily search for data, and efficiently share that data between departments.
 You also no longer have to be plagued by wasted time from making mistakes such as double entry or lost data.
 ERPs allow full visibility of business processes through real-time dashboards.

 Most businesses acquire a huge amount of business-related data daily.
 An ERP system can efficiently use this data to provide critical insights into a company’s performance and improve your decision-making capabilities, and therefore your business processes.